 RESPONSE spine system in May 2015, trauma and deformity sales growth of \$3.1 million, or 16%, which was driven by continued clinical education and sales effectiveness, and ACL reconstruction/other sales growth of \$0.3 million, or 35%.
-Nearly all of the increase was due to the increase in unit volume sold and not a result of price changes.
+Nearly all of the increase was due to an increase in the unit volume sold and not a result of price changes.